-- 12.4(1) When a noise exposure assessment conducted under this Part indicates a worker is exposed to noise in the workplace that is more than 85 dBA Lex, and if reasonably practicable, an employer must implement sound control measures that reduce the noise to which the worker is exposed to 85 dBA Lex or less. - 12.4(2) When it is not reasonably practicable to implement sound control measures, or the sound control measures implemented by an employer do not reduce the worker's noise exposure to 85 dBA Lex or less, an employer must - (a) inform the worker about the hazards of the level of noise; - (b) provide the worker with - (i) a hearing protector that - (A) complies with CAN/CSA Z94.2-02, Hearing Protection Devices X Performance, Selection, Care, and Use, and - (B) reduces the worker's noise exposure to 85 dBA Lex or less, and - (ii) information about the selection, use and care of the hearing protector; and - (c) at the employer's expense, provide the worker with the following audiometric tests: - (i) an initial baseline test as soon as is reasonably practicable but not later than 70 days after the worker is initially exposed to that noise level, - (ii) a further test at least once every year after the initial baseline test.
+12.4(1) When a noise exposure assessment conducted under this Part indicates a worker is exposed to noise in the workplace that is more than 85 dBA Lex, and if reasonably practicable, an employer must implement sound control

-4. The acceptable noise level depends on the time of the exposure and the noise source.
+- 12.4(2) When it is not reasonably practicable to implement sound control measures, or the sound control measures implemented by an employer do not reduce the worker's noise exposure to 85 dBA Lex or less, an employer must - (a) inform the worker about the hazards of the level of noise; - (b) provide the worker with - (i) a hearing protector that - (A) complies with CAN/CSA Z94.2-02, Hearing Protection Devices X Performance, Selection, Care, and Use, and - (B) reduces the worker's noise exposure to 85 dBA Lex or less, and - (ii) information about the selection, use and care of the hearing protector; and - (c) at the employer's expense, provide the worker with the following audiometric tests: - (i) an initial baseline test as soon as is reasonably practicable but not later than 70 days after the worker is initially exposed to that noise level, - (ii) a further test at least once every year after the initial baseline test. - 5.
+The acceptable noise level depends on the time of the exposure and the noise source.
 Absolute maximum noise exposure limits are indicated in Table 4-2; however these limits do not necessarily indicate minimum design requirements.